UV Index: How is It Computed?

 the UV dose rate by 0 to 20%.
 This results in a final clear sky UV dose rate forecast (milliWatts/sq meter).

-The NCEP/GFS is also used to provide the forecast due to the presence of clouds.
+The NCEP/GFS is also used to provide forecasts of UV attenuation due to the presence of clouds.
 Instead of using the cloud

 amount and then using some relationship between observed cloud amount and UV transmission.
 The ratio of down-